 She has a BA from the USC School of Cinematic Arts where she won a Student Emmy, and an MFA from Antioch.
 A breast cancer survivor, she is “Chemo Chick” on Sickofpink.com.

 Leslie is the Novel Consultant for Truby Writers Studio and taught for ten years in the Writer’s Program at UCLA.
-Leslie is a judge for the WFWA debut novel contest, a member of PEN, the Authors Guild, WGA, Women In Film, and The Women’s Leadership Council of L.A.
+Leslie is a judge for the WFWA debut novel contest, a member of PEN, the Authors Guild, WGA, Women In Film, the ACLU, and The Women’s Leadership Council of L.A.

 Leslie Lehr has two daughters, two cats, and lives with her husband, John Truby, as close to the beach as possible in southern California.